Sorunome/mx-puppet-slack/README.md

 1. Fill in the `oauth` block in your `config.yaml` file.
 Be sure to forward the `oauth.redirectUri` to the bridge.
 1. Start a chat with the bot user (`@_slackpuppet_bot:domain.tld` unless you changed the config)
 1. Tell the bot: `link`
-1. Click the link it gives and you allow access
+1. Click the link it gives and allow access
 1. Copy the token given and send the bot that token with: `link TOKEN_YOU_COPIED`

 ### Option 3. xoxc token